Get insider access

 Yes

-The Samsung Odyssey Neo G9 is compatible with most of the PS5's features.
-You have to change the aspect ratio manually, otherwise the monitor will stretch the image sent by the PS5, since consoles don't support ultrawide aspect ratios.
+The Samsung AG900 works well with the PS5, but there are some quirks.
+You have to change the aspect ratio manually; otherwise, the monitor stretches the image, but consoles don't support ultrawide gaming, so you'll see black bars on the sides.
 Unfortunately, even though it's possible to enable VRR, it doesn't work properly, and the screen turns black if you try to start a game with VRR enabled.
-Of course, unless you're using the picture-by-picture mode, this monitor isn't ideal for console gaming, as there are large bars on either side of the content.

 Inputs